Nebby1999/VarianceAPI/VarianceAPI/Assets/README.md

 * Just like in the Original MonsterVariantsPlus, the Artifact of Variance can be enabled or disabled in the Config file.

+### Intrinsic Items for Variants

+---

+* VarianceAPI comes bundled with KomradeSpectre's ItemModCreationBoilerplate.

+* Due to this, VarianceAPI comes bundled with Intrinsic items that've been created for exclusive use for Variants.

+* These items are AI Blacklisted, meaning that Enemies in the void fields will never get this item, and they should never appear in a normal run (if otherwise please contact me!)

+* These items are...

+		VAPI_GlobalCDR: Reduces all cooldowns by 1% linearly per stack

+		VAPI_PrimaryCDR: Reduces the Primary's cooldown by 1% linearly per stack
+		VAPI_SecondaryCDR: Reduces the Secondary's cooldown by 1% linearly per stack
+		VAPI_UtilityCDR: Reduces the Utility's cooldown by 1% linearly per stack
+		VAPI_SpecialCDR: Reduces the Special's cooldown by 1% linearly per stack

+		VAPI_ExtraPrimary: Adds an extra primary use per stack
+		VAPI_ExtraSecondary: Adds an extra secondary use per stack
+		VAPI_ExtraUtility: Adds an extra utility use per stack
+		VAPI_ExtraSpecial: Adds an extra utility use per stack

+		VAPI_PurpleHealthbar: Makes the healthbar purple, automatically given to any variant who's tier is Uncommon or higher.

+		VAPI_Plus1Crit: Increases critical strike chance by 1% per stack linearly.

 ### Official Variant Packs (Variant Packs made by Nebby)